derrickburns/generalized-kmeans-clustering/README.md

 # Getting started #

-massivedatascience-clusterer is built for both Scala 2.10.x and 2.11.x against Spark v1.2.0.
+The massivedatascience-clusterer project is built for both Scala 2.10.x and 2.11.x against Spark v1.2.0.

-To use the **latest snapshot** version, add also Sonatype snapshots repository resolver.
+To use the **latest snapshot** version, also add the Sonatype snapshots repository resolver.

 SBT